polar-app/polar-app/docs/SHARING.md

 ## TODO

+- If Alice shares with Bob and Carol how does Bob discover Carol?
+Bob can discover Alice and vice versa but Alice can't discover Bob.
+Use the same token for everyone?
+That would not work of course because then there is no way to revoke a specific user.

+    - set permissions on doc_peer so that other users shared with those users can read from doc_peer directly...

+    - the major problem we have now is that this is a N^2 issue where we would have to push node_peer records out to everyone.
+IF we instead used a hierarchical system that would work much better but node_peer would need permissions to allow readers in doc_permission too but this doesn't seem too hard.

+    - we would have to rewrite doc_peer to accept just ONE record with a recipients set...

+    - We CAN NOT do that because each user has their own token that would be given out.
+We have a problem now with token distribution...

+    - this is N-1*N edges per group...
+A better solution would be just having N records.
+We would have to do this in a hierarchy though but what if the original user stopped sharing their document.

+      - Also, how do we clean up after the fact?
+Maybe this is a feature.
+If they want more complicated group membership use a team and add/remove people from that team?

+      - this way I can push people into private teams...

+    - here's A solution:
+        - grant each user permission to write to the node_peer and node_permission table

+          - allows us to make this configurable by the owner (allow users to add others)

+          - is hierarchical and scales

+          - FIXME: How do we allow the to NOT see the tokens of other users.
+OH!
+            these are in the doc_permission table not the doc_peer.

+          - FIXME: How do we grant access to each users document?
+We would have to refer back to the root_doc_id

 - TODO: how do I do token sharing ??? it will work for everything BUT the firebase doc... and I am not sure how to support it...
     - one thing is to expose the key directly as the token?
 Then I remove the